zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 The plugin is an ongoing work; that means that it is impossible to rule out unforeseen situations and bugs.
 So I would recommend you to test it out on your local system or make a backup of your database (just to be extra careful).

 = How do I stop transient options from coming back automatically each time I clear them? = When WordPress uses a particular transient, that specific transient is re-created automatically.
 So, it's normally for ones which are in active use to gradually re-appear.
 The best way to keep things optimal is to clear the transient options on a scheduled basis.
 For example, WordPress may create 50 transient option in a week.
-If you schedule WP-Optimize to clear these options on a weekly basis, you’ll have far fewer building up.
+If you schedule WP-Optimize Cache to clear these options on a weekly basis, you’ll have far fewer building up.

 = The table size shows wrong / Not optimizing  = Please check your database for corrupted tables.
 That can happen, usually your web hosting company can run the repair command on the db.